ajinkyakulkarni/godot2-dash/README.md

 Returns a middleware.
 Options are the same as those of `dash.createServer`.

-### dash.createReactor(options)
+### dash.createReactor(server)

-Returns a godot reactor.
-Options are:

-* server: An http server to attach engine.io to.
-If this is supplied, host/port are ignored.
+Returns a function used for creating a reactor.
+Pass in a server to attach engine.io to.

-* port: The port to create the engine.io server with.
-* host: The host to create the engine.io server with.
-Defaults to `0.0.0.0`.
+#### reactor(godot)

+Returns a reactor.
+Pass in an instance of godot to register the reactor with.

 # License